ThatsNotM3/SiteInUnity/README.md

 # :wave: Welcome!
 This is a GitHub Page of the "SiteInUnity" project.
-The project itself is a video series on my channel where I am trying to make a real, fully-interactable "Website", but... in Unity!
+The project itself is a video series on my channel where I with the help of audience are trying to make a real, fully-interactable "Website", but... in Unity!

 ## :briefcase: How can you contribute
 Everyone who knows Unity or C# can contribute to this project.
 Things you can do: